icrypex-com/apidoc/websockets.md

 ### Short Orderbook

 You can use short orderbook channel, if you do not want to manage orderbook difference.
 But short orderbook channel sends only best 5 order rows.
+Right after subscribed to the channel, latest orderbook data is sent.
+After that, if there are changes in best 5 rows it is sent to the clients immediately.
+If some non in best 5 rows are changed, no data is sent.
 Short orderbook channel name is orderbook-short.
 And it's parametered channel.

 Sample subscription message: